 Many seasonal employees work in retail and other businesses that are covered by the FLSA.
 This means that they must be paid the federal minimum wage or the minimum wage that was set by their state or local jurisdiction, whichever is higher.

-Employers must pay these seasonal workers overtime pay at a rate of one-and-a-half times their regular rate of pay for hours worked over 40 in a workweek.
+Employers must also pay these seasonal workers overtime pay at a rate of one-and-a-half times their regular rate of pay for hours worked over 40 in a workweek.
 This applies whether the employee is a temporary or seasonal employee or a full-time regular employee.
 In some instances, however, certain retail or service employees who are paid by commissions could be exempt from overtime pay.

-Federal law does not limit the number of hours or times of day for employees who are 16 years and older, but many states have enacted more restrictive labor laws that have higher minimum standards that must be obeyed.
+Federal law does not limit the number of hours or times of day for employees who are 16 years and older, but many states have enacted more restrictive labor laws that have higher minimum standards that businesses must obey.

 Employees who are under 18 years old are limited in what they can do and must not be placed in hazardous occupations or given certain hazardous tasks to do.
-The YouthRules! site explains more about the rules that apply to employees under age 16.
+The federal government details various age-related worker requirements for employers at its YouthRules! site.